-The Nordic Commerce Sector therefore wants to see extended liability for the online marketplaces when facilitating the sale of goods to a consumer on the European market and there is no manufacturer, importer or distributor established in the EU that can be held liable.
+The Nordic Commerce Sector therefore wants de facto responsibility and liability for the online marketplaces when actively facilitating the sale of goods to a consumer on the European market.
+Their degree of responsibility and liability must - as any other economic offline as online operator - be assessed according to the actual role they play in the trade chain and marketing of the product.

-The online marketplaces have transformed the retail sector.
-Through modern business models they have changed e-commerce and the commerce market in general and affected the consumer's way of shopping.
+The online marketplaces have transformed the retail sector and challenged the conventional structure of trade chains.
+Through modern business models they have changed e-commerce and the commerce market in general and affected the consumers way of shopping.

 Online marketplaces have become very popular among consumers.
 In the Nordic countries, online marketplaces are on the top-10 list of consumers preferred online shops.
-In the US, the UK, Austria and Germany, Amazon has around 50 percent of the online market of goods.
-In many ways' platforms are becoming the market when it comes to e-commerce.
+In the US, the UK, Austria and Germany, Amazon has around 50 percent of the online market of sale of tangible goods.
+In many ways platforms are becoming the market when it comes to e-commerce.

-This development has created new opportunities for retailers and brand-owners by creating more efficient ways of reaching consumers, and have at the same time increased competition which has resulted in more choices and lower prices for consumers.
-However, the legal framework has not kept pace and adjustments are needed to ensure a level playing field in the commerce sector.
+This development has created new opportunities for retailers and brand-owners by creating value adding and more efficient ways of reaching consumers, and have at the same time increased competition which has resulted in more choices, lower prices and convenience for consumers.
+However, the legal framework has not kept pace and adjustments and clarifications are needed to ensure a level playing field in the commerce sector.

-The original version of online marketplaces are intermediaries between the distributor (seller) and the end-user (typically the consumer).
-They are not distributors themselves, but merely facilitate the sale.
-The online marketplaces do not typically own the products that are being sold on their website, nor do they act as EU importers.
+The original version of online marketplaces were intermediaries between the seller and the end-user (typically the consumer).
+They were not active in the selling process themselves, but merely facilitating the sale.
+These kind of online marketplaces do not typically own the products that are being sold on their website, nor do they act as sellers or owners of the products and the consumer are clearly aware that they are entering into an agreement with a seller which is not the online marketplace.
+These online marketplaces are merely connecting the sellers and buyers and provides merely the technical assistance for this connection.
+They function as an online flee market.

-Today the picture is not so clear.
+Today the picture is something different and there is much more activity from the platforms.
+The platforms take active roles during the selling process.
 The biggest and best-known online marketplaces in the consumer goods business are Amazon, AliExpress, E-bay and Wish.
-Some of them serve both as a retailer with own brands, as well as a marketplace.
-Some of them also assist the sellers on their marketplace with delivery, returns and customer care.
+Some of them serve both as a retailer and/or manufactures or importers with own brands, or reselling products they contractually own themselves, as well as an online marketplace where other operators can sell their goods to consumers.